David Zilpimiani: Education and academic career

-In 1976–1981 years David Zilpimiani graduated Ivane Javakhishvili Tbilisi State University, Department of Physics.
-Radio Physics and Electronics.
-At the same time, from 1977 to 1981 he Worked as an engineer in the Semiconductor Laboratory at the Department of Physics.
+From 1976 to 1981, Zilpimiani studied at Ivane Javakhishvili Tbilisi State University, Department of Physics, Radio Physics and Electronics.
+At the same time—from 1977 to 1981—he worked as an engineer in the Semiconductor Laboratory at the Department of Physics.

-In 1979–2003 David Zilpimiani Worked at the Institute of Geophysics of the Academy of Sciences as an Engineer.
+Zilpimiani worked at the Institute of Geophysics of the Academy of Sciences as an engineer from 1979 to 2003.
 He was the Head of the Laboratory and Head of Seismic Service.
-In 1985 He Defended the dissertation on „Electromagnetic Processes in the process of Earthquake Preparation".
-Moscow, Higher Attestation Commission.
-In the same year, 1985 He accepted the academic Degree – Doctor of physics and Mathematics.
+In 1985, he defended his dissertation, "Electromagnetic Processes in the process of Earthquake Preparation", in Moscow for the Higher Attestation Commission.
+The same year, he received his doctorate in physics and mathematics.

-In 1992-1993, he received a JISTEC AWARD at the University of Tokyo and worked in Mogi Laboratory as a research fellow together with Professor Honaka.
-After this, from 1994 to 2006 he was a professor at the University of Rome, Department of Physics.
-From 1998 to 2003 he was a Professor at the University of Athens.
+From 1992 to 1993, he received a JISTEC Award from the University of Tokyo and worked in Mogi Laboratory as a research fellow together with Professor Honaka.
+Afterward, from 1994 to 2006, he was a professor at the University of Rome, Department of Physics.
+From 1998 to 2003 he was a professor at the University of Athens.

-In 2000–2003 years he was a Chief Scientists and Systems Engineer of the Esperia Project at the Italian Space Agency.
-In 2003–2005 he founded the Georgian Space research Agency together with the Academician Jumber Lominadze and became the Deputy Director of this Agency.
-At the same time, from 2003 to 2004 he worked as a co-author of the project LAZIO-SIRAD implemented at the International Space Station (ISS).
+Zilpimiani was Chief Scientists and Systems Engineer of the Esperia Project at the Italian Space Agency from 2000 to 2003.
+He founded the Georgian Space Research Agency, together with academician Jumber Lominadze, and became its deputy director.
+At the same time, from 2003 to 2004, he worked as a co-author of the project LAZIO-SIRAD implemented on the International Space Station (ISS).

-In 2004–2008 years, he was a co-author of the project EGLE of the European Space Agency.
+He was a co-author of the project EGLE of the European Space Agency from 2004 to 2008.

-From 2011 to 2012 he worked with the professor Patrick Taylor at NASA’s Goddard Space Flight Center (Maryland, US) on a new low orbit satellite project.
-In 2011, he became the Head of the Georgian Space Research Agency.
+From 2011 to 2012 he worked with professor Patrick Taylor at NASA’s Goddard Space Flight Center (Maryland, US) on a new low orbit satellite project.
+In 2011, he became the head of the Georgian Space Research Agency.

-In 2016 – up to present he is an academician of the National Academy.
-Full Member.
+He has been an academician and full member of the Georgian National Academy of Sciences since 2016.

 Professional and business career

-In 1994 he founded the first private broadcaster „I Radio".
-In 1997 he founded the TV Company „I STEREO".
-In 2002 he founded the Broadcasting company „Stereo Plus", the main activities of which are the organization and production of TV and Radio broadcasting, the creation and operation of broadcasting and communication networks.
-Since its foundation, the company has been assisting many TV stations in broadcasting the signal.
+Zilpimiani founded the first Geogian private broadcaster, I Radio, in 1994, followed by the TV company I STEREO in 1997.
+In 2002, he founded the broadcasting company Stereo Plus, the main activities of which are the organization and production of TV and radio broadcasting, and the creation and operation of broadcasting and communication networks.
+Since its foundation, the company has worked with many TV stations.

-Since 2021, January - up to present he has been a Member of Parliament of the 10th convocation.
-Since 2021, June up to present David Zilpimiani is a Deputy Chairperson of the Foreign Relations Committee and Since the same year, 2021, June up to present, he is a Member of the Education and Science Committee.
+Since January 2021, Zilpimiani has been a Member of Parliament of the 10th convocation, as well as Deputy Chairperson of the Foreign Relations Committee and Member of the Education and Science Committee since June of that year.